Reagan National Airport celebrates opening of new TSA checkpoints

 By contrast, natural light spills through the new screening spaces.
 The high-ceiling buildings feature windows with tints that change depending on the amount of sunlight.
 The space features the same yellow trim seen throughout the airport that some have dubbed “National yellow.”

-Mildiner said the space has better sightlines and has been fitted with technology that will improve security and enable TSA officers to screen passengers more quickly and efficiently.
+Mildiner said the space has better sightlines and has been fitted with technology that improves security and enables TSA officers to screen passengers more quickly and efficiently.
 Some checkpoints are equipped with computed tomography scanners designed to speed travelers through screening.
-Passengers with carry-ons screened by these machines won’t have to remove laptops or liquids, Mildiner said.
+Passengers with carry-ons screened by these machines don’t have to remove laptops or liquids, Mildiner said.

 Among the most important features, said Scott T. Johnson, acting federal security director at National, there is more space.
 At a time when social distancing and masks are seen as key to containing the spread of the coronavirus, ample space for people as they move through the screening process is important, he said.